solid-contrib/conformance-test-harness/README.md

     ./mvnw release:prepare -DdryRun=true
     ./mvnw release:clean
     ```
-4. Perform the release (whilst avoiding deploying to a maven repository or re-running the tests):
+5. Perform the release (whilst avoiding deploying to a maven repository or re-running the tests):
     ```shell
     ./mvnw release:perform -Darguments="-Dmaven.deploy.skip=true -DskipTests"
     ```
-5. Create the release in GitHub - [Create a new release](https://github.com/solid/conformance-test-harness/releases/new):
+6. Create the release in GitHub - [Create a new release](https://github.com/solid/conformance-test-harness/releases/new):
    * Choose the tag that was just created.
    * Add a title, e.g. `Release 1.0.0`.
    * Add some content describing notable changes.
    * Publish the release.
+7. Inform any teams using their own scripts of changes such as configuration or spec/manifest sources.